Kindergarten – Apex

 After leaving her lifetime home on the farm in upper South Carolina and following the advice of her family, Kelly studied business in college despite her desire to become a teacher.
 She worked in a computer software company for twelve years on both domestic and international accounts by both teaching classes and writing manuals as well as other responsibilities.
 After marrying Joe, she became a stay-at-home mother, which led to homeschooling their children for ten years.
 Eventually, Kelly became a tutor then director at Classical Conversations for five years, realizing her dream of becoming a teacher after receiving training to teach the Classical Christian model.
 She led two programs for eighth grade students for a couple of those years.
 Answering God’s call for their family, the children were enrolled in traditional Christian private schools and Kelly was employed as an eighth grade English teacher.
 After seven years at Cary Christian School, Kelly joined HLA.
 In her twelfth year as an eighth-grade teacher, she eagerly leads the students in Omnibus and Logic instruction, exploring God’s loving work through history and literature.
 Outside of the classroom, Kelly enjoys spending time with her four children and husband.
 Her photographer daughter recently graduated from college, oldest son is a college senior while her twin sons are off to college for their first year.
 She can be found knitting, camping, or taking in a movie with her husband in her spare time.
 Every year promises exciting adventures ahead for Kelly, her family, and her students.

-Gregory Soderberg teaches Omnibus I and Logic at HLA – Durham and Biblical Principles of Leadership at HLA – Apex.
-He has 17 years of teaching experience in classical Christian schools.
-He has a B.A. in Liberal Arts and Culture (New St. Andrews College), a M.A. in Church History (University of Pretoria), and is completing a Ph.D. in Historical Theology (Free University of Amsterdam).
-He also serves as the Academic Dean of LAMP Seminary RDU.
+Gregory Soderberg teaches History, Logic, and Leadership at HLA – Durham and Leadership at HLA – Apex.
+He has 18 years of teaching experience in Christian schools.
+He holds a B.A. in Liberal Arts and Culture (New St. Andrews College), an M.A. in Church History (University of Pretoria), and is completing a Ph.D. in Historical Theology (Free University of Amsterdam).
+He also serves as the Academic Dean of LAMP Seminary RDU in Raleigh and is a Proctor for the BibleMesh Institute.

-He has published numerous articles and book reviews, and contributed to Omnibus VI: The Modern World, and More Than Luther: The Reformation and the Rise of Pluralism in Europe.
-He has served in a wide range of church ministries and non-profits, ranging from prison ministry to foster care.
-He and his wife Cynthia have five rambunctious children and the entire family serves with Safe Families for Children.
+He also works as a freelance writer and has published numerous articles and book reviews.
+He was a contributing author to the Omnibus VI: The Modern World textbook and the books More Than Luther: The Reformation and the Rise of Pluralism in Europe, and Reforming the Catholic Tradition: The Whole Word for the Whole Church.
+He has served in a wide range of church ministries and non-profits, ranging from prison ministry to foster care and Safe Families for Children.
+He and his wife have five children who all attend HLA.

 Music – Apex